 Exterior Photography: Approved exterior photographic projects may be shot during normal business hours.
 The Foundation's primary concern is for our visitors.
 Shoots may not interfere with normal visitor traffic.
 Special arrangements must be made at least 30 days in advance for shooting and taping before or after the normal hours of operation.
 Crews shooting exterior photography are prohibited from using tripods, lighting stands, special effects, dollies, and other equipment without the express advance consent of the film coordinator.

 Aerial Photography: Aerial photography of Monticello is rarely permitted because of the risk to the house and grounds and a Federal Aviation Administration no-fly zone over the property extending one mile in all directions.
 Permission must be specially granted.
 All requests must go through the Monticello Communications Officer and must further be approved by the Director of Operations and the President.
+Unauthorized operation of Unmanned Aerial Vehicles (drones) on Foundation property is strictly prohibited.

 Interior Photography: Approved interior photographic projects may be shot before or after normal business hours only.
 Advance explicit approval of the Curator, coordinated by Monticello's Communications Officer, is required for all interior photography.
 Photographers, videographers, and technicians working inside the house must be accompanied at all times by a member of the Curatorial staff.
 The museum's collections and the house itself are precious.
 The Foundation requires that exceptional care be taken not to lean on walls or doors or to touch furnishings.
-Furnishings and other works of art have been arranged in an historically accurate fashion and cannot be moved.
+Furnishings and other works of art have been arranged in a historically accurate fashion and cannot be moved.

 Interior Lighting: Electrical power is limited.
 The type and amount of electricity must be determined in advance with the consultation of the Director of Buildings and Curator.
 If the demand for electricity exceeds 90 amps, a licensed electrician, approved by the Foundation, must be present.
 The Foundation can, with advance notice, provide one at your expense.
 Either strobe or electronic flash lights should be used; flash bulbs or guns are not permitted.
 Rubber tips must be used on all tripods inside Monticello.
 Dollies are prohibited.
 Light-filtering window film covers all windows and cannot be removed for filming or photography.
 If additional lighting is needed inside the house, HMI lights are preferred, and all equipment must be approved by Communications and the Curator.